 Significant complications—although possible—are uncommon.
 The risk of complication is much higher with patients who smoke, which is why it’s critical to refrain from smoking for at least four to six weeks before and after your procedure.

 You should always choose an experienced, board-certified plastic surgeon for any cosmetic surgery procedure, including a facelift.
 This should greatly reduce your risk of possible complications.
-With dual board certification in both general surgery and plastic surgery, Dr. Bottger has performed enough facelift procedures to know how to reduce the risk involved with a facelift.
+With dual board certification in both general surgery and plastic surgery, Dr. Bottger has performed enough facelift procedures to know how to reduce the risks involved with a facelift.

 What is Recovery From a Facelift Like?